BadMaliciousPyScripts/lcu-python-wrapper/README.md

 lcu_data means u have to put in the lcu data dictionary what comes from calling lcuconnector.connect(lockfilepath)

-target is for the get_current_summoner function following targets are valid and probably even used:
+target is for the get_current_summoner function
+# Valid targets:
 ```
 levelPercentNext = percent to next level up
 accountId = current user account id